 A Dominican slugger whose clutch hitting powered the Dodgers to a World Series title and made him a fan favorite for his sheer joy on the field.

-Pedro Guerrero arrived in Los Angeles from the Dominican Republic with a quick bat and an even quicker smile.
-Sharing time between first base and the outfield, his true position was as a middle-of-the-order force.
-The 1981 World Series was his signature stage; co-MVP honors with teammates Steve Yeager and Ron Cey cemented his reputation as a player who delivered when the lights were brightest.
-Guerrero’s offensive peak was staggering—from 1982 to 1985, he was a constant threat, finishing second in MVP voting in 1982.
-A mid-career trade to St. Louis shocked L.A. fans, but he seamlessly became a leader for the Cardinals, making three more All-Star teams.
-His career was a vibrant blend of power, average, and a palpable love for the game that made his struggles with injuries later on all the more poignant for those who watched him play.
+Pedro Guerrero shared World Series co-MVP honors with Steve Yeager and Ron Cey in 1981 as a middle-of-the-order force for the Los Angeles Dodgers.
+From 1982 to 1985, he was a constant offensive threat, finishing second in MVP voting in 1982.
+A mid-career trade to St. Louis shocked fans, but he became a leader for the Cardinals, making three more All-Star teams.
+His career blended power, average, and a palpable love for the game, making his later struggles with injuries poignant for those who watched him play.

 1946–1964